dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 your browser: 192.168.0.55/nb.html

 # access the website from outside (from the internet)
-in your internet router you need to open three TCP ports for external access:
+in your internet router you need to open two TCP ports for external access:
 1) the port to your webserver: 80
-2) the port to the websocket: 8090 and 8091
+2) the port to the websocket: 8091

+the websocket port can be changed in the Setup (see Browser Window top/right)

 # running the NB and WB version of this software simultaneously
 If you want to run the WB monitor with an SDRplay RSPx and also the NB monitor then you can do that simultaneously.